meniku/UnityVoxelTools/README.md

 ### NPVoxAnim

 **This is the most flacky and unoptimized part of the whole tools.
-Use with care!** There is no simplifiers for any animations available yet, animations work by swapping out models, which is obviously not optimal.
+Use with care!** There is no simplifiers for any animations available yet, animations work by swapping out meshes, which is obviously not optimal.
 Again: use with care!

 Extends the NPVox pipe rocessors by: